 Globally, the number of aging people is increasing and it is estimated that in the next forty years, the number of Americans over the age of 65 will increase to 88.5 million.
 Hence, it is becoming imperative that we focus on the issues of the aging population.
 The cognitive decline that sets in with age is one of the most common factors that cause disability and emotional distress to individuals and their loved ones.
 Scientists, researchers, and the medical fraternity are focused on understanding the age-related cognitive changes, both normal and pathologic, caused by an underlying disorder.
 Even normal individuals who are not suffering from dementia and pathological cognitive impairment can experience subtle cognitive changes associated with aging, such as problems with language, memory, thinking, or judgment.

 Normal symptoms of age-related cognitive changes include abilities of memory, language, and conceptual reasoning, and the capacity to process information can decline over time.
 Some cognitive abilities, such as vocabulary, do not decline with brain aging and may even improve with age.
 However, this process varies from person to person, as it is affected by hereditary, pathological, and environmental factors.
 The hereditary factor is significant in the rate of decline in some abilities, such as measures of perceptual reasoning and processing speed.
 However, these changes are not severe to interfere with the individual’s daily activities, like memory loss and language.
-There has not been a successful treatment plan that can manage the cognitive decline, it is mostly managed by improving the underlying condition and reducing the severity of the symptoms.
+There has not been a successful treatment plan that can manage cognitive decline, it is mostly managed by improving the underlying condition and reducing the severity of the symptoms.
+It also helps to lower neuropathic pain.

 How does THC Affect Brain Activity?